Skip to main content

 The Audiobook Production Landscape in 2026

-The audiobook market continues to grow.
-Global revenue surpassed $10 billion in 2025, and listenership keeps expanding across platforms like Audible, Spotify, Apple Books, and Google Play.
+The audiobook market continues to grow, and listenership keeps expanding across platforms like Audible, Spotify, Apple Books, and Google Play.
 For indie authors, audiobooks represent a real revenue opportunity - but only if you can produce one at a price that makes financial sense.

 The good news: authors have more production options than ever.
 The tradeoff is that choosing between them requires understanding what each actually delivers.